Metaboverse/Metaboverse/README.md

 experienced massive strides in recent decades with advent of RNA-seq and metabolomics, our ability to contextualize these massive amounts of data continues to lag.
 This is problematic as these experiments are often expensive and time-consuming to produce, yet we only use a fraction of the total data made available by the experiment.
-In order to address these limitations, we introduce MetaboNet-Analyzer, a computational analysis framework for contextualizing -omics datasets within customizable metabolic network representations.
+In order to address these limitations, we introduce Metabo-verse, a computational analysis framework for contextualizing -omics datasets within customizable metabolic network representations.
 This framework will allow for static and dynamic time-course exploration of these datasets, and importantly will help contextualize the role of low-expressed analytes within a